 If the brooches are still powder-coated with a color, they must be hung on hooks that are guided over a rail.
 The parts are first chemically pre-cleaned, rinsed and dried at 50° C in the oven.
 In the next step, the desired color is applied and dried over the rail in the oven at about 200° C for half an hour.
 After the brooches are cooled, they are carefully packed.

-Stainless steel is a very modern element, and in its colour/ reflection gives off a hint of the precious metals steel respectively silver.
-The contemporary use of new materials, produced with hi-tech machines and also worked by hand, brings the jewellery into the 21st century and is thus a sophisticated contrast to the plate art of the Middle Ages.
+Stainless steel is a very modern resource, and in its colour/ reflection gives off a hint of the precious metals steel respectively silver.
+The contemporary use of new materials, produced with high tech machines and also worked by hand, brings the jewellery into the 21st century and is thus a sophisticated contrast to the plate art of the Middle Ages.
 More about the story “the brooch of the Thetis”

 – made in Austria!